ai-assistant-college-consultants/Chaaropik-AI/README.md

 👉 An AI assistant solves these by handling communication instantly.

 ---
+These AI assistant solutions are designed specifically for education consultants looking to automate calls, messaging, and appointment booking.

 ## ⚡ Key Benefits of AI Assistants for Education Consultants